Ladysnake/Ladysnake.github.io/wiki/requiem/gameplay.md

 The list of events that lead to a body transformation after death is as follows:

-- Dying from a Zombie or a Drowned will turn the player into a Zombie
+- Dying from a Zombie or a Drowned *while in the dark* will turn the player into a Zombie
 - Dying in lava while being in the Nether will turn the player into a Wither Skeleton
 - Dying from suffocation by sand will turn the player into a Husk
-- As Vanilla game behaviour guarantees, staying too long underwater as a Zombie will turn the player into a Drowned
+- As Vanilla game behavior guarantees, staying too long underwater as a Zombie will turn the player into a Drowned

 ## Possessor Gameplay